Doick-Union-Workshop/zDDocs/docs/externals/wld.md

 ## Wld_RemoveVob

-Removes a specificed vob from the game world.
+Removes a specified vob from the game world.

 ```dae
 func int Wld_RemoveVob(var string vobName) {};
 ```

-- `vobName`
+- `vobName` - name of vob in the game world
 - `return` - `TRUE` if the vob has been correctly removed, `FALSE` otherwise

 ```dae